BenFrankel/Set-MP/README.md

 ## License

-This game is licensed under the [Apache 2.0](https://github.com/BenFrankel/hgf/blob/master/LICENSE) license, so you are free to use, distribute and modify it.
+This game is licensed under the [Apache 2.0](https://github.com/BenFrankel/Set-MP/blob/master/LICENSE) license, so you are free to use, distribute, and modify it.